TheShadowbyte/Currency-Converter/README.md

 ### Using the API

-To convert currencies, make a `GET` request to the endpoint with the required parameters:
+To convert currencies using the API, make a `GET` request to the endpoint with the base and target currencies as URL segments:

+    GET /get-exchange-rates/baseCurrency/resultCurrency

+For example, to convert from US Dollar (USD) to Euro (EUR), you would send a `GET` request to:

-    GET /get-exchange-rates?baseCurrency=USD&resultCurrency=EUR
+    GET /get-exchange-rates/USD/EUR

-This will return the exchange rate from USD to EUR.
+This request will return the exchange rate from USD to EUR.

 ## API Reference